birdflow-science/BirdFlowTuning/README.md

 Code for:

-Integrating multi-source data to infer population-level migration movement of North America's migratory birds
+Population-level migration modeling of North America’s birds through data integration with BirdFlow

-Data and tuned models are available at: https://doi.org/10.5281/zenodo.16985511
+Intermediate data and tuned models are available at: https://doi.org/10.5281/zenodo.16985511

 --------